Soluto/kamus/init-container/README.md

 * Encrypted items: mounted from the config map, contains all the encrypted values
 * Decrypted items: the init container will write all the decrypted items to this volume.
 The vulme medium is memory for increased security.

 Take a look on the [deployment](example/deployment-kamus/deployment.yaml) of the example app to see how it's all connected together.
-You'll notice that app container and the init continer, and you can see the mount settings.
+You'll notice that app container and the init container, and you can see the mount settings.
 Don't forget to mount the decrypted item into the container running the app.

 ## Usage
 The init container accept the following environmenmt variables: